jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 It's the only way he could have spoken a word on that scaffold.

 Charles was a victim.
 A regular person told he was king.
-When he was told to throw that away, it was like being asked to wake up from the Matrix with no experience with frontline pain to prompt the awakening.
+When he was told to throw that away, it was like being asked to wake up from the matrix with no experience with frontline pain to prompt the awakening.
 Could you do any better?

 Only a few leaders ever have.
 Often called "philosopher kings," they have the wisdom and kindness to empathize with frontline pain.
 Like good army generals, they use their power to help win the war on the frontline.
-Living in palaces and holding many banquets and balls while their soldiers march into battle is an easy way to get replaced.

 But philosopher kings are very rare.
 In times of general peace, most everyone in a hierarchy gets detached from the game of civilization.
-This detachment from life breeds complacency, shortsightedness, and, therefore, antagonism.
+This detachment from life breeds complacency, shortsightedness, hubris and, therefore, antagonism.

 This happened to Charles.
 He never felt frontline pain, not even in the battles he caused, and that's the point.
 It's not the job of detached leaders to decide when to upgrade civilization.
 Why would they want to?